JAlanguilan/Network-Traffic-Analysis/README.md

 How to use
 -----------
 Place data files
+    - Download the dataset from https://osf.io/h7zjw/ (the files were too large to upload to GitHub)
-    - Add your CSV files to the folder MachineLearningCVE.
-The MachineLearningCVE folder should be in same directory as the scripts.
+    - Add the CSV files to the folder MachineLearningCVE.
+The MachineLearningCVE folder should be in the same directory as the scripts.

 Run the Script: Execute the main script:
     - python main.py